|

 time since I knew him, I didn’t worry that he would take advantage of it.
 I knew he was going to

+take advantage of it.
+And I wanted him to.
 I slipped my hands under his shirt and tugged on it until he stopped kissing

 and licking my belly long enough to sit back and take it off himself.
 When it was gone, I ran my